 - You don't need the ice but we prefer it: As with any ice-based drink, you have to drink it before the ice begins to melt and water down the drink.
 So, initially, we thought we could avoid this by using more frozen bananas but that made it too banana-flavored.
 So while you could use more frozen bananas in place of ice, the sweet spot for the perfect flavor is some ice and some banana.

 Add everything to a blender and blend until smooth!
 Then enjoy with your favorite toppings.
 Some of ours are coconut whipped cream, lime zest, and graham crackers.

 Watch How to Make This - Step by Step

 Yes!
 Limes are packed with Vitamin C and coconut milk is a great source of healthy fats that will help with sustained energy.
-I won't go so far to say this drink is healthy for you because it does have liquor and sugar in it.
-However, it is a great way to enjoy a drink that has less sugar and is dairy free.
+I won't go so far as to say this drink is healthy for you because it does have liquor and sugar in it.
+However, it is a great way to enjoy a drink that has less sugar and is dairy-free.

 You can mix coconut water with just about anything you can mix water with.
 It is great for smoothies, cocktails, mocktails, sauces (like curry), and just to drink!